-In this sense, governmental peace process actors are Bureau of Reintegration Policies staff, representatives of sectoral Working groups from both banks of Nistru river, diplomatic staff of the Ministry of Foreign Affairs and European Integration, Members of Delegation of Moldova to Joint Control Commission, other relevant state authorities' delegates.
+In this sense, among governmental peace process actors are the Bureau of Reintegration Policies staff, representatives of sectoral Working groups from both banks of Nistru river, diplomatic staff, the members of the Delegation of Moldova to Joint Control Commission, other relevant state authorities' delegates.

-Non-governmental peace process actors: CSOs, women peacebuilders, gender and human rights activists and experts, community local actors from both banks of Nistru river.
+Non-governmental peace process actors: CSOs, women peacebuilders, gender and human rights activists and experts, community local actors from both banks of the Nistru river.